open-turo/actions-tf/lint/README.md

 ## Notes

-- This expects that `.commitlintrc.yaml` will be present to enforce [`conventional-commit`](https://github.com/wagoid/commitlint-github-action).
+- By default, this action will perform actions/checkout as its first step.
-- Checkout must have history to ensure that commit message linting works.
+- This expects that the `.commitlintrc.yaml` file will be present at the root level of the consumer repository to enforce [`conventional-commit`](https://github.com/wagoid/commitlint-github-action).